juju/docs/src/en/tut-charms.md

-A hidden part of the above process is that the machines the units were running on will be destroyed automatically if the machine is not a controller and not hosting other Juju managed containers.
+A hidden part of the above process is that the machines the units were running on will be destroyed automatically if the machine is not a controller and not hosting any other application's units.

 ### Removing applications

-When an application is removed, all the units used to operate the application are removed:
+When an application is removed, all the associated units are removed as well:

 ```bash
 juju remove-application mediawiki